shibaprasadb/shibaprasadb.github.io/content/post/beyond-substack.md

 ---
-layout: post
+title: "Why I’m Cross-Posting Beyond Substack"
-title: Why I’m Cross-Posting Beyond Substack
+date: 2025-09-02
-tags: [reflections]
+tags: ["reflections"]
 ---
 I have been using Substack for some time now.